 The most common electrical linear actuator used in the industry today is the 12VDC version.
-The function of a linear actuator is quite simple; it moves an object in a linear motion but depends on how you wire the unit, you can control it in many different ways.
-In this article, we will go over 12-volt linear actuator wiring (common methods used) and a basic understanding of how an actuator works.
+The function of a linear actuator is quite simple; it moves an object in a linear motion.
+Depending on how the unit is wired, one can control it in many different ways.
+In this article, we will go over wiring a 12-volt linear actuator to a rocker switch and control box along with a basic understanding of how an actuator works.

 It is also possible to control the linear actuator with your own custom control system.
-Depends on your applications and control system requirement, the schematic for the control system can be vastly different; however, the connection terminals for the linear actuator itself should remain consistent.
-The terminals you need to find are the +12VDC output terminal and the -12VDC output terminal.
-These should usually be labeled with +V and -V signs.
-No matter how complicated the custom control system is, the final output signal needs 12VDC current to drive the linear actuators.
+Depending on the applications and control system requirements, the schematic for the control system can be vastly different.
+However, the connection terminals for the linear actuator itself should remain consistent.
+The terminals one would need to find are the +12VDC output terminal and the -12VDC output terminal.
+These should usually be labelled with +V and -V signs.
+No matter how complicated the custom control system is, the final output signal needs a 12VDC current to drive the linear actuators.
 Look for any labels on the control unit or find them in the user manuals.

 There are many different ways to wire a 12VDC linear actuator.
-It all depends on the application and the control system you are using.
-If you are not sure on how to wire your 12-Volt linear actuator, feel free to contact us at Progressive Automations, and one of our linear actuator experts will assist you.
+It all depends on the application and the control system one is using.
+If you are unsure how to wire your 12-Volt linear actuator, feel free to contact us at Progressive Automations and one of our linear actuator experts will assist you.